Pests

 3. 3

-Spray insecticidal soap or diluted neem oil over every segment surface, top and bottom, and repeat every 5 to 7 days for three rounds minimum to catch mites hatching between treatments.
+Spray insecticidal soap or diluted neem oil over every segment surface, top and bottom, and repeat every 5 to 7 days for three rounds minimum to catch mites hatching between treatments, since a single application rarely reaches eggs tucked into the joints.

 4. 4